Chandrapura: Chandrapura Thermal Power Station

-The Chandrapura Thermal Power Station has an installed power generation capacity of 500 MW.The power station earlier consisted of 3 units of 140MW each, constructed by General Electric (GE), now completely dismantled.
+The Chandrapura Thermal Power Station has an installed power generation capacity of 500 MW.The power station earlier consisted of 3 units of 140 MW each, constructed by General Electric (GE), now completely dismantled.

 At present only two units of 250 MW each, constructed by Bharat Heavy Electricals Limited (BHEL) are in working.
 The two new units were installed as a part of the expansion program of DVC's Power Project.
 BHEL had been contracted for the construction and installation of the new units.
 The units have been installed and have commenced production from late 2011.

-The power station had the pride of being largest pulverized fuel fire power station of Asia and Unit Number I was the first reheat unit installed in India with highest steam parameters.
-Electrical switchyard of CTPS is a pride of DVC, being India’s biggest network.
-Also, the chimney of newly constructed thermal power unit holds the distinction of having highest standing tower in India and 4th highest in Asia within its township area.
-The power plant also provides employment to a lot of people in the surrounding regions.
+Their power station is one of the largest pulverized fuel fire power stations of Asia, and their Unit Number I was the first reheated unit installed in India.
+The town also has the Electrical switchyard of CTPS of DVC, being India’s biggest network.
+Additionally, the chimney of newly constructed thermal power unit has the highest standing tower in India and 4th highest in Asia within its township area.
+The power plant also provides employment in the surrounding regions.

 The power plant was a major source of pollution for the adjoining areas owing to the coal-based generators, but things changed after electrostatic precipitators were installed in the chimneys, and large-scale afforestation was carried out, which lowered the pollution levels significantly.